How Do I Implement AWS Cognito User Pools and Identity Federation?

 Key Points

-- Defined an AWS Cognito user pool with a password policy and email verification.
+- AWS Cognito User Pool: Defined a user pool with a robust password policy and email verification.

-- Created a user pool client for the application to interact with the user pool.
+- User Pool Client: Configured a client to enable application interaction with the user pool.

-- Configured an external identity provider (Google) for identity federation.
+- Identity Provider: Set up Google as an external provider for identity federation.

 Conclusion